diyism/MyBoard/README.md

 ![](./logitech_k400r_euro_b.jpg)

-I've used myboard.py in ubuntu for daily coding work for more than 10 years since 2013.
+I've used myboard.py in ubuntu/debian(kali) for daily coding work for more than 10 years since 2013.